-After First Face-To-Face Meeting, Trump And Merkel Address Media
+Trump Stands By Unproven Wiretap Claim At Joint News Conference With Merkel

 America

-Like any diplomatic visit worth its salt, German Chancellor Angela Merkel's first personal meeting with President Trump since he took office was punctuated by the flash and snap of cameras.
-The two leaders sat side by side for photographers in the Oval Office after Merkel arrived Friday, smiling despite months of unease between the two longtime allies.
+Trump was also careful to emphasize that NATO allies should be paying "what they owe" for the protections of the defensive alliance.
+Both leaders noted Germany's commitment to spend 2 percent of its GDP on defense — a goal built into the treaty's terms.

-Naturally, though, the photo op isn't the only order of business between Trump and Merkel, who are capping their meeting with a joint news conference.
+Merkel, for her part, praised international trade agreements, saying they work best when they work as a win-win for all the parties involved.

-And "business" is a fitting word, for Merkel didn't make her visit alone.
+Business and trade was a principal focus for Merkel from the start.
 She embarked on her trans-Atlantic trip with some notable companions: top executives at BMW, Siemens and the industrial parts manufacturer Schaeffler.

 Her high-placed company sent as good a message as any about the direction Merkel expected these introductory talks to take.
 The two world leaders were expected to discuss wide-ranging issues — from NATO to Russian President Vladimir Putin, from the European Union to North Korea — but business matters may well have dominated their two-hour conversation and working lunch.